Ken Adelman on Reagan at Reykjavik

 - Brings Ronald Reagan to life as only one of his senior advisors can

 - Served on the Defense Policy and National Center for Counter-Terrorism Boards

 - Shares leadership lessons from President Reagan as woven into an engaging and suspenseful narrative of the tumultuous Reykjavik meeting

 Play Video View Fees

-Ken Adelman is a Renaissance man, having been a U.S. Ambassador to the United Nations and Arms Control Director for Ronald Reagan, translator for Muhammad Ali during “The Rumble in the Jungle” in Africa, professor of Shakespeare at Georgetown University, and author of six books, most recently the critically-acclaimed Reagan at Reykjavik: Forty-Eight Hours that Ended the Cold War.
-That story, of the historic superpower summit in Iceland in 1986, is being turned into an HBO feature film starring Michael Douglas as President Reagan.
+Ken Adelman is a Renaissance man, having been a U.S. Ambassador to the United Nations and Arms Control Director for Ronald Reagan, translator for Muhammad Ali during “The Rumble in the Jungle” in Africa, professor of Shakespeare at Georgetown University, and author of five books, most recently the critically-acclaimed Reagan at Reykjavik: Forty-Eight Hours that Ended the Cold War.
+That story, of the historic superpower summit in Iceland in 1986, is being turned into a four-part streaming series starring Michael Douglas as President Reagan.